WHERE AM I LOCATED?

 PAYMENT & RATES

-Lesson fees are commensurate with other professionals in the area.
-Please contact me for current rates.
-I do a monthly package deal, and also ‘ala carte’ individual lessons.
+I primarily do a monthly package deal for $165, and also ‘ala carte’ individual lessons.

 However, I was the beneficiary of multiple very generous teachers as a child so I also offer income based payment.
 Ask me about scholarship options.
 Also, if your family is blessed with the means, I also accept donations towards others.